ozdemirburak/skyscanner-php/README.md

-# Unofficial PHP SDK for Skyscanner's API
+# Unofficial PHP SDK for Skyscanner API

 [![Latest Version on Packagist][ico-version]][link-packagist] [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-travis]][link-travis]
 [![Total Downloads][ico-downloads]][link-downloads]

-This is an unofficial PHP SDK for the [Skyscanner's API](https://skyscanner.github.io/slate/) to support Flights, Car Hire, Hotels, Localisation, and Places services.
+This is an unofficial PHP SDK for the [Skyscanner API](https://skyscanner.github.io/slate/) to support Flights, Car Hire, Hotels, Localisation, and Places services.

 Currently, all of the services are implemented.
 Also tested all off the